Metes and bounds

 Metes and bounds is a system or method of describing land, real property (in contrast to personal property) or real estate.
 The system has been used in England for many centuries and is still used there in the definition of general boundaries.
 The system is also used in the Canadian province of Ontario, and throughout Canada for the description of electoral districts.
-By custom, it was applied in the original Thirteen Colonies that became the United States and in many other land jurisdictions based on English common law, including Zimbabwe, South Africa, India and Bangladesh.
+By custom, it was applied in the original Thirteen Colonies that became the United States, and in many other jurisdictions that adopted land administration and legal practice based on English common law, including Zimbabwe, South Africa, India and Bangladesh.
 While still in hand-me-down use, this system has been largely overtaken in the past few centuries by newer systems such as rectangular (government survey) and lot and block (recorded plat).

 Typically the system uses physical features of the local geography, along with directions and distances, to define and describe the boundaries of a parcel of land.
 The boundaries are described in a running prose style, working around the parcel in sequence, from a point of beginning, returning to the same point, comparable with the oral ritual of beating the bounds.
 It may include references to other adjoining parcels (and their owners), and it, in turn, could also be referred to in later surveys.
 At the time the description is compiled, it may have been marked on the ground with permanent monuments placed where there were no suitable natural monuments.